3liz/lizmap-documentation/DEV.md

 make gettext
 ```

-Then you push them to Transifex, by indicating the branch (indicate the good branch name !!)
+Then you push them to Transifex

 ```
 ./push_to_transifex.sh
 ```

-Note: our continuous integration system Gitlab-CI generates and pushes pot files to
-Transifex at each commit.

 ## Updating translated strings